santiagosayshey/DigiBrain/Content/Computer Science/Secure Programming/Project/Peer Review/Secure Chat Protocol - Group 5 Peer Review.md

 | **Code Quality**      | - The code could benefit from better organization and more descriptive variable names.<br>- Additional comments and documentation would improve readability and maintainability. |

 <div style="page-break-after: always;"></div>
+**Final Note:** It should be iterated that this is a very, very good implementation, even despite the (hopefully) constructive criticism presented in this review.
 ## 6. Recommendations

 ### Security Enhancements: